MulberryBeacon/bauen/README.md

 Given that I frequently spin up disposable development workspaces, I need to quickly fetch and clone my list of GitHub repositories.

-The script looks for a GitHub Personal Access Token in a directory called `.github` in the root of the user's home directory.
+The script uses a GitHub personal access token stored in a directory in the root of the user's home directory called `.github`.
+Its purpose is to avoid having to pass the token as a command line parameter when running script.
 The list of GitHub repositories is cloned to the directory `work/github` in the root of the user's home directory.

-This *is not* production ready code.
+This _is not_ production ready code.

 ## License